Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 Wedding planning can throw unexpected costs your way, which is why you'll want to set aside a flexible emergency fund.
 Having 10% of your total budget reserved for last-minute surprises gives you peace of mind and practical protection.
 Think of it as your wedding day safety net - there to catch those unpredictable expenses that often pop up in the final weeks before your celebration.

-Your emergency fund becomes particularly valuable when dealing with things like sudden supplier changes, weather-related backup plans, or those essential final touches you hadn't initially considered.
+Your emergency fund becomes particularly valuable when dealing with unexpected events, such as sudden supplier changes, weather-related disruptions, or those essential final touches you hadn't initially considered.
 Rather than scrambling to find extra money or compromising on important elements, you'll have a dedicated resource ready to handle these situations smoothly.

 To make the most of your emergency fund, keep it easily accessible but separate from your main wedding budget.
 This helps resist the temptation to dip into it for non-emergency expenses.
 If you're fortunate enough not to need these funds, you can either put them towards your honeymoon or save them for starting your married life together.